mendrik/feather/feather-docs/content/decorators/index.md

 ### html

 With string bindings you might sometimes want to inject unescaped html fragments into the dom tree.
-The only restriction is that you cannot inject it a template's root node.
-This is experimental, so use carefully.
+The only restriction is that you cannot inject it at a template's root node.
+This is experimental, so use it with care.

 ## @On()